vidluther/twc-wioa-programs/README.md

 1. I take the XLS file found on the website, and import it into a Google Sheet, and then export/download it as a CSV.
 2. Run the command

 ```bash
 php artisan migrate:fresh --seed
 ```

 3. If all goes well, there is no step 3.
-If something goes awry.. try to figure out why..
+If something goes awry.. try to figure out why.